Portfolio

 Wind Mechanic

 Wind mechanic I worked on.
-The wind swirls warns the player about the wind while the snowflakes are visible during the storm.
+The wind swirls are visibile before the storm starts to warn the player, and the snowflakes are only visible during the actual storm.
 The interval is shortened in the GIF to display the mechanic.

 Escape From Feroz II